volumio/docs/docs/08_FAQs/00_General.md

 There are recent images available for the Raspberry Pi (all variants : Raspberry Pi 3 Model B, Raspberry Pi 3 Model B+, Raspberry Pi Zero, Raspberry Pi Zero W.), x86/x64 (PC/MAC), Odroid C1/C2, Allo Sparky, Asus Tinkerboard.

-In the community portings page of the forum, you'll find image for other devices : Pine64, Rock64, Sopine and other system : <a href="https://volumio.org/forum/community-portings-f26.html">Communuty portings thread on the forum</a>
+In the community portings page of the forum, you'll find image for other devices : Pine64, Rock64, Sopine and other system : <a href="https://volumio.org/forum/community-portings-f26.html">Community portings on the forum</a>

 #### What are the device RAM (memory) requirements for Volumio?